Nonprofit organization: In United States

 According to the National Center for Charitable Statistics (NCCS), there are more than 1.5 million nonprofit organizations registered in the United States, including public charities, private foundations, and other nonprofit organizations.
 According to the Giving USA 2025 report, which details philanthropic data from 2024, charitable giving in the United States reached an estimated $557.08 billion.
 In addition to financial support, volunteering remains a cornerstone of the sector.
 A 2025 report from AmeriCorps found that 56.7 million adults formally volunteered with an organization, contributing an estimated $145 billion in economic value to their communities.

 In the United States, both nonprofit organizations and not-for-profit organizations may be tax-exempt.
 There are various types of nonprofit exemptions, such as 501(c)(3) organizations that are a religious, charitable, or educational-based organization that does not influence state and federal legislation, and 501(c)(7) organizations that are for pleasure, recreation, or another nonprofit purpose.

 There is an important distinction in the US between non-profit and not-for-profit organizations (NFPOs).
 While an NFPO does not profit its owners, and money goes into running the organization, it is not required to operate for the public good.
 An example is a club whose purpose is its members' enjoyment.
 Other examples of NFPOs include credit unions, sports clubs, and advocacy groups.
 Nonprofit organizations provide services to the community such as aid and development programs, medical research, education, and health services.
 Some nonprofits are both member-serving and community-serving.
 Examples of these are homeowners associations, the American Red Cross, and Habitat for Humanity.
-These types of organizations serve their members specifically but also serve their communities with broader services and programs.
+Nonprofit organizations focused on technology education have emerged as key partners in addressing workforce development gaps, providing free training programs and industry certifications to youth and adults from underrepresented communities who lack access to traditional educational pathways.These types of organizations serve their members specifically but also serve their communities with broader services and programs.

 Online presence

-In 2020, some nonprofit organizations began using microvlogging (brief videos with short text formats) on TikTok to reach Gen Z, engage with community stakeholders, and overall build community.
+In 2020, some nonprofit organizations began using microblogging (brief videos with short text formats) on TikTok to reach Gen Z, engage with community stakeholders, and overall build community.
 TikTok allowed for innovative engagement between nonprofit organizations and younger generations.
-During COVID-19, TikTok was specifically used to connect rather than inform or fundraise, as its fast-paced, tailored For You page separates itself from other social media apps such as Facebook and X (formerly known as Twitter).